 ✓ 20% off your first month through Therapy Helpers

-Potential limitations of BetterHelp for Mexicans
+Potential Limitations of BetterHelp for Residents of Mexico

 However, some downsides exist to consider as well: